- Rail Trail

 16 trails down on my 2019 challenge is to ride every rail trail in Victoria this calendar year to promote organ donation.
 You can follow my rail trail exploits on FB Warwick Duncan – The 2nd Chance Man or Insta @warwick_rides. today.

-I rode this trail this morning (Friday 3rd April 2015), along with the Webb Dock bridge trail.
+I rode this trail this morning (Friday 3rd April 2015), along with the Webb Dock Bridge trail.
 This is a great inner Melbourne trail that links the city with the bay, and makes for a great family ride.
-The only issues are riding along Yarra Promenade and avoiding all the pedestrians; as well as the Casino end at Clarendon Street – getting to the bicycle path along Normanby road is a problem.
-I agree with the comment below that signage could be better – especially where the trail leaves Normanby at the Tram depot.
+The only issues are riding along Yarra Promenade and avoiding all the pedestrians; as well as at the Clarendon St crossing – getting to the Sandridge trail at Normanby Rd is a problem.
+I agree with the comment below that signage could be better – especially where the trail leaves Normanby Rd at the tram depot.

 We enjoyed using the trail to easily reach the beach from CBD.
 Signage could be much better than it is, for visitors.